-A large share of Telenor ASA's (Telenor) revenue is still in the LLU market, though it has declined somewhat since the previous analysis.
+Telenor ASA (Telenor) revenue has still a large share of the revenue in the LLU market, though it has declined somewhat since the previous analysis.
 Telenor's share in this relevant market is now 64 per cent, measured by the number of accesses.
 This is a decline of 18 percentage points from the previous analysis.
+Despite this decline, the market share assessment indicates that Telenor still has significant market power in the LLU market.

 Furthermore, NPT has concluded that there are considerable entry barriers in the LLU market.
 At the same time countervailing buying power that is weakening Telenor's market power to a considerable degree cannot be said to exist in this market.
 In NPT's opinion, the existence of potential competition will also not serve to weaken Telenor's market power in the LLU market to a substantial degree in the near future.

 The market analysis concludes that Telenor still has significant market power in the LLU market.